Faculty at UNC’s School of Education will be at the helms of four leading academic journals in education, beginning in January:

 Thurston Domina: Educational Researcher

-A team including faculty member Thurston “Thad” Domina has been named to lead Educational Researcher, the premiere academic journal of the American Educational Research Association.
+A team including faculty member Thurston “Thad” Domina has been named to lead Educational Researcher, the premier academic journal of the American Educational Research Association.

 Domina, an associate professor of educational policy and sociology, is one of five co-editors who will lead the journal during 2020-2022.